 - Start to spend huge amounts of time messing about with client communication, reports and any other issues that may crop up

-- If you are really good you will catch 1 in every 5 quotes you send out
+- Catch 1 in every 5 quotes you send out, if you are really good

 - Earn substantially less than what you could if you actually do SEO for yourself.